DCC-EX/mkdocs-test/docs/reference/esp32/esp32-keyestudio.md

 - Reminder: No modifications are needed when stacking an EX8874 on an EX-CSB1 for 4 track outputs.
 - **IOREF:** The IOREF override is also needed for the top shield.
 See the [Incorrect IOREF voltage page](ioref-incorrect-voltage-fix_not_in_nav.md) for details.
-- **VIN:** Refer to instructions on [cutting the VIN trace and disabling the regulator](/products/ex-motorshield8874/ex-motorshield8874.md/#steps-to-stack) for the top shield.
+- **VIN:** Refer to instructions on [cutting the VIN trace and disabling the regulator](/products/ex-motorshield8874/ex-motorshield8874.md/#steps-to-stack) for the top EX8874.
+(See Option 1 below.)

 - Stacking (2) motor shields on Keystudio ESP32 requires ***additional*** modification of the second/top shield:

+    - Disabling the VIN on the top EX8874

+        - *Option 1 - Cut the traces on the top EX8874*

             - Cut the regulator to VIN pin on the top of the PCB
             - Cut the “Regulator Enable” trace on the bottom of the board

+        - *Option 2 - bend the VIN pin*

+            - Bend the VIN pin of the top EX8874 out so that it does not make contact with the lower EX8874

     - Use of solder pad for 8 alternate pins (not the fault pins)
     - For Fault pins, bend the A4 and A5 pins on the top motor shield, so that they do not contact the lower shield
     - \^ Also for Fault pins, `io2` will need to be jumpered to `A4` on the EX8874. `io4` will need to be jumpered to `A5` on the EX8874.<br/>To do so, to avoid fouling with the EX8874, the pins on the ESP32 board labeled `io2` and `io4` will either;